pdesrosiers/Legare-zebrafish-brain-networks/README.md

 - `Supp-SCCM` : Defines the connectivity null model, generates null connectivity matrices from SC matrices generated beforehand, and generates **Supplementary Figures S10, S11, & S12**.
 - `Supp-SparseSC` : Replication of key results using the sparse SC matrix, related to **Supplementary Figure S18**.
 - `Supp-Gradients` : Computes FC gradients in various FC definitions, then generates **Supplementary Figure S24**.

+# Installation

+Download this repository, then run the notebooks in a Python environment equipped with the appropriate packages, which can all be `pip` installed easily.
+Some notebooks will output files in a `Results/` folder, which should be manually created and placed adjacent to the notebooks.

 # Authors